hwangswan/.github/.github/ISSUE_TEMPLATE/bug_report.md

 - __Critical rank__: [Not critical / Average / Critical].

-- __If the bug happened in a issue before but still not being fixed yet, mention the issue here__:
+- __If the bug happened in an issue before but still not fixed yet, mention the issue here__:

   (List of issues created).